A look at the backroom staff here at Ipswich Town FC

 Assistant Head Physio

 Working alongside Town's Head Physio Matt Byard, Alex is first on the scene to treat the players when they pick up any form of injury.
-Alex will be working with the first-team squad this season, after joining the backroom staff from a similar position in the Town Academy.
+Alex works with the first-team squad, after joining the backroom staff from a similar position in the Town Academy.

-Former Town goalkeeper who is now working as part of the backroom staff at Portman Road.
-James is currently the Club's masseur and works closely with the physio team and in particular, Head physio Matt Byard.
+Former Town goalkeeper who is now working as part of the backroom staff at Portman Road as kitman and masseur.
+He manages all of the equipment and kit for the Blues on matchdays and works closely with the physio team and in particular, Head physio Matt Byard.
 Has the nickname 'Horse' around the Club after running the London marathon dressed as ITFC mascot, Crazee!

 Dressing-room joker and Town kitman, Paul Beesley.
 Well known to the world of football after taking in spells as a professional with the likes of Sheffield United, Wigan and Leeds.
 Paul, or 'Bees' as he is known around the Club, was first brought to Portman Road by old friend Paul Jewell and has been welcomed into the Club further by Mick McCarthy.